Evan-sudo/StreamOptix/README.md

 link capacities from PHY; 2) a video-aware resource allocation scheme under APP bitrate constraint; and 3) a novel link adaptation scheme based on soft acknowledgment feedback (soft-ACK).
 Simultaneously, our framework enables to collect the distorted bitstreams transmitted across the link.
 This allows a more reasonable assessment of video quality compared to most existing ABRs, which overlooks the distortions occurring at PHY.
-Experiments conduct in different network settings illustrate the effectiveness and superiority of our cross-layer optimization strategy.
-Furthermore, StreamOptix provides more comprehensive metrics on video delivery, indicating the promise of our system for multimodal communication in the future.

 ![image](/img/structure.png)
 Fig. 1: A schematic diagram of the cross layer adaptive video delivery system.